Gabriel-Nima/Gabriel-nima.github.io/_pages/cv.md

 * 2005 – 2008: Student Teaching Assistant (Undergraduate Courses)
   * Universidad Nacional Mayor de San Marcos, Lima, Peru

 Research Lines
 ======
-* Development of Alternative Antimicrobial Therapies
+* Alternative Antimicrobial Therapies
-  * Photodynamic therapy for cariogenic bacteria using blue light
-  * Cold atmospheric plasma applications for disinfection, adhesion enhancement, whitening, and surface conditioning
+  * Development of innovative strategies for biofilm control and caries management, including photodynamic therapy (using blue light), cold plasma, and biofunctional dental materials

 * Dental Polymerization
   * Polymerization kinetics and quality, including depth of cure and degree of conversion
   * Influence of light wavelengths, polywave systems, and shrinkage stress on restorative outcomes

-* Adhesion Protocols
+* Dental adhesion and bonding
-  * Adhesion to dental substrates, metallic surfaces, and 3D-printed materials
+  * Adhesion to dental substrates, metallic surfaces, and 3D-printed materials.
+  * Evaluation of experimental etchants to enhance adhesive durability.

+* CAD/CAM and 3D-Printed Dental Materials
+  * Characterization of additive and subtractive restorative systems, including accuracy, wear resistance, and mechanical performance.
+  * Development of adhesion protocols for 3D-printed restorative materials.

 * Dental Materials and Emerging Technologies
-  * Development and characterization of novel resin-based and CAD/CAM materials for restorative and biomedical applications
+  * Development and characterization of novel materials for restorative and biomedical applications.
+  * Performance evaluation of intraoral scanners, including trueness and precision

 Publications